Responsibilities of the Respondent

 - The respondent may remain silent during a hearing, but, by doing so, is not immune from a determination of responsibility and sanctions if applicable.

-- The respondent has the right to ask questions of the board, complainant, and witnesses (both their witnesses and the complainant's witnesses).
+- The respondent has the right to ask questions of the board, reporting party, and witnesses (both their witnesses and the reporting party witnesses).
 All questions must be directed through the board.